robo47/Robo47_DirectoryHasher/README.md

 Further unimplemented ideas
 ===========================

- - Additional Directory Source which allows to exclude directories (cache/tmp-directories)
  - More flexible Comparator
  - Way to filter differences which can be ignored (eg. based on directory)